-- 3.2.1 The programme includes compulsory components as specified in the Implementation Regulations. - 3.2.2 The Prospectus (Leiden University) and study guide (TU Delft) further specify the structure of the programme, i.e. the study load, level, learning objectives, contents, assessment and structure of the components in the curriculum.
+- 3.2.1 The programme includes compulsory components as specified in the Implementation Regulations.
+These compulsory components include the set components from which students are obliged to choose. - 3.2.2 The Prospectus (Leiden University) and study guide (TU Delft) further specify the actual structure of the programme, i.e. the study load, level, learning objectives, contents, method of examination, and structure of the components in the curriculum.